nikitabobko/AeroSpace/README.md

   - But [config](./config-examples/default-config.toml) is self-explanatory
   - If you're familiar with i3, you can already make it usable for yourself

-## Installation

-1. Download the latest available zip from [releases page](https://github.com/nikitabobko/AeroSpace/releases)
-2. Unpack zip
-3. Move unpacked `AeroSpace.app` to `/Applications`

-Homebrew cask will be provided in the future.
-For now, it's better to subscribe to GitHub releases page to get notifications about updates

 ## Key features

 - **Manual** tiling window manager